Mr. Sub: Marketing

 Mr. Sub uses various marketing channels.
 Some of the marketing methods that Mr. Sub has adapted into its operations include: strategic partnerships with the country's most visible sports franchises, national promotions, and ongoing in-restaurant campaigns.

-Such marketing initiatives allow Mr. Sub to interact with their large and growing consumer base.
-Mr. Sub occasionally tries to change its campaigns and promotional activities.
-It made use of the very relaxed marketing approach and slogan known as "Oh Canada, Oh Mr. Sub!".
-Mr. Sub had launched a TV campaign that reminds consumers of the brand's Canadian identity.
+Mr. Sub occasionally tries to change its campaigns and promotional activities, for example when it had changed its slogan to "Oh Canada, Oh Mr. Sub!" alongside launching a TV advertising campaign to remind consumers of the brand's Canadian identity.
 "We wanted to highlight the personality of our Canadian company," said Rita McParland, vice-president of marketing at Mr. Sub.

 The following slogans, in chronological order, have been used by Mr. Sub: "Lub my Sub"; "Fresh thinking is what we are"; "Taste a Canadian Tradition"; "It's not a sandwich it's a Sub"; "There's always something good going down at Mr. Sub"; and "Oh Canada, Oh Mr. Sub".
 The business' current slogan is "Yours Since 1968".

 In 1982 a Toronto store was used as a filming location for the TV movie “When We First Met” starring child star Amy Linker from CBS’s Square Pegs.